 Course development documents can be downloaded below:

-The Postgraduate Taught course review process allows issues such as changing demand by students and changing emphasis or direction in academic development to be addressed.
-Common course problems common are highlighted and development of current and new programmes facilitated.
+The Postgraduate Taught course review process allows issues such as changes in student demands or direction in academic development to be addressed.
+Issues with courses can be highlighted and the development of current and new programmes can be facilitated.
 Reviews ensure that postgraduate courses maintain their current high standards, that Course Coordinators/Directors, teaching staff and students are given the opportunity to discuss issues and progress and improvements are made.

-The review process is linked to the cyclical process of Academic Unit Reviews and the discussion of development of Unit Research strategies.
+The review process is linked to the cyclical process of Academic Unit Reviews and the discussion of the development of Unit Research strategies.
 Unit Reviews cover the entire spectrum of a unit's activities and, minimally, detailed consideration may be limited to two of the main teaching programmes, one of which should be a postgraduate programme.
-Under the Academic Unit Review scheme it is likely that the depth of review of postgraduate courses will vary.
+Under the Academic Unit Review scheme, it is likely that the depth of review of postgraduate courses will vary.
 In units running a large number of courses, for example, some courses may never form an integral part of College's (High) Quality development strategy.
-The process of Postgraduate Taught course review has been designed with the Unit Review and Research structures in mind and fills the gap which is left.
+The process of Postgraduate Taught course review has been designed with the Unit Review and Research structures in mind and provides an opportunity to resolve any other issues.
 It allows for re-assessment of all postgraduate courses in a reasonable time frame.
 Courses which have gone through the Postgraduate Taught Course review process are not subject to further review under the Academic Unit Review system.